jundalisay/spblist/content/en/research/aristotle/physics/book-1/chapter-04.md

 ---

-The physicists on the other hand have two modes of explanation.
+The physicists on the other hand have 2 modes of explanation.

 1. One makes the underlying body one either one of the three or something else which is denser than fire and rarer than air.